ethanabrooks/dissertation/conclusion.typ

 networks that were then coming to prominence in fields like computer vision.

 In retrospect, the talk was incredibly prescient.
-Not only did the role of reinforcement learning in large scale systems diminish, but many of the problems that were once thought to be its exclusive purview are now routinely ignored.
-Reinforcement learning still plays a critical role in the training of LLMs, but primarily as a fine-tuning step during Reinforcement Learning from Human Feedback (RLHF), after the bulk of training time has been spent on unsupervised learning --- indeed the "cherry on top."
+Not only did the role of reinforcement learning in large-scale systems diminish, but many of the problems that were once thought to be its exclusive purview, such as credit assignment, are now routinely ignored.
+Reinforcement learning still plays a role in the training of some LLMs, but primarily as a fine-tuning step during Reinforcement Learning from Human Feedback (RLHF), after the bulk of training time has been spent on unsupervised learning --- indeed the "cherry on top."

 One problem that receives the most shocking neglect from modern systems and which was once the very raison d'etre of reinforcement learning is "credit